 Electricity and Light

 Most people have heard the term watts (W), amps (I), voltage (V), and resistance (R).
 However, very few people actually have a correct understanding of the deeper truth behind the relationships of these qualities of electricity.
 The most common mathematical explanation is volts multiplied by amps equals watts.
-Whilst this equation is true, it tends to hide the fact that the relationship between is more accurately expressed using square numbers.
-Resistance is multiplied by amps², which equals watts, whereas resistance multiplied by watts equals volts².
+Whilst this equation is true, it tends to hide the fact that the relationship is also expressed using square numbers.
+Resistance is multiplied by amps² equals watts, whereas resistance multiplied by watts equals volts².
 This gives us the correct relationship of amps, resistance and voltage through the squaring of these values.

 R x I² = W and W x R = V² therefore I² x R² = V²

 This fact is dismissed in almost all electrical equations, as the squared values can be removed to make the calculations simpler.
 Yet, from the perspective of geometry, the notion of squaring forms a 2D plane.
 The reason this is important is that the speed of light (c) is limited by the electromagnetic resistance in the vacuum of space.
 This is determined by two important scientific constants, ε0 (electrical resistance) and υ0 (magnetic resistance).
 In Dimensionless Science, these hold the values 1/36π and 4π, respectively.
 However, we find that the constant ε0 can also be defined as 1/6π.
 When we multiply the squared values together, we get the value 1/9, or energy (E).
 The speed of light (c), is derived from this value as: